Accelerating Detailed Routing Convergence through Offline Reinforcement Learning: Experimental Results

 \subsection{Benchmark Performance}

 {{?}}

 Our experimental results are summarized in Tables~\ref{tab1} and \ref{tab2}.
 Table~\ref{tab1} shows the results across 1) the baseline OpenROAD detailed router, 2) our work using the RL model, and 3) the fastest (min.) converging model seen in the generated data.
 Each of the designs in this set are designs which the model has trained on, and therefore shows how well the model is able to perform on previously seen data.
 Table~\ref{tab1} shows the results across 1) the baseline router and 2) our RL model.
-The ISPD19 data was not used during model training, and so this represents how well the model works on unseen data.
+Because the training data included ISPD18 benchmarks, we report here only the ISPD19 benchmarks to represent completely unseen designs (including a new technology node).
+Across both seen and unseen data, our model is successful in reducing the number of iterations.
+Our model finishes in the same or fewer iterations as the baseline.
+For runtime, our model is successful in decreasing the average runtime across both sets of data as well.
+It should be noted that in several cases, the number of iterations does not decrease, but the runtime does.
+This typically occurs when the policy reduces DRVs earlier in the trajectory, which lowers the amount of work required in later iterations.
+Figure~\ref{fig:drvConvergence} shows DRV traces for our model and the baseline and illustrates this effect.